Explore Each Of The Maine Lighthouses

 Goat Island Light is located off Cape Porpoise in southern Maine not far from Kennebunkport.
 Established in 1835 and upgraded in 1859, the current brick tower still keeps the entrance to Cape Porpoise Harbor safe.
 The almost 25-foot cylindrical tower and keeper’s house are not open to the public, but are easily viewable from shore in Cape Porpoise just off State Route 9 north of Kennebunkport, and is, of course, viewable by boat.

 Halfway Rock Light

 Casco Bay off Bailey Island, Maine

 Located halfway between Cape Small and Cape Casco on the Casco Bay, Halfway Rock Light has been keeping ships off its dangerous shores since 1871.
-Standing at an impressive height of 75 feet, the tower and attached boathouse are all that remain of several buildings destroyed by storms over the years.
-Not only a historic landmark since 1988, but a TV Star as well, the Halfway Rock Light restoration was the subject of a 2017 episode of Building Off The Grid.
+Standing at an impressive height of 75 feet, the tower and attached boathouse are all that remains of several buildings destroyed by storms over the years.
+Not only a historic landmark since 1988 but a TV Star as well, the Halfway Rock Light restoration was the subject of a 2017 episode of Building Off The Grid.
 The tower is unfortunately not accessible to the public, but can be seen on some boat cruises and can be distantly seen from the Portland Observatory on Munjoy Hill.

 Isle Au Haut Light (Robinson Point Light)

 Isle au Haut, Maine